The simplest method to track Google Ad campaigns in Hubspot CRM

 2. Remembers the data

-It's common for most UTM capturing tools and methods to require the UTM parameter to be present on the page where the form is submitted.
-This becomes a problem when the page on which a visitor submits a form differs from the page they first landed on.
+Most UTM capturing tools and methods to require the UTM parameter to be present on the page where the form is submitted.

-It's different with Attributer because it stores the UTM parameters in a cookie in the user's browser, meaning that no matter the number of pages the visitors go on before submitting the form, the UTM parameters will always be sent through.
+It's different with Attributer because it stores the UTM parameters in a cookie in the user's browser, meaning that no matter the number of pages the lead visits before submitting the form, the UTM parameters will always be sent through.

 3. Provides cleaner data